Alessine/data-engineering-zoomcamp/README.md

 <b>Answer:</b>

+The output is: `3.3.2`.

 </details>

 <details><summary><b>Question 2.
 Yellow October 2024</b></summary>

 Read the October 2'24 Yellow Taxi Data into a Spark Dataframe.
 Repartition the Dataframe into 4 partitions and save it to parquet.

 What is the average size of the Parquet (ending with .parquet extension) Files that were created (in MB)?

 <b>Answer:</b>

+All four files have a size of about 25.4 MB.

 </details>